AM-i-B-V/github-env-manager/README.md

 ## Why This Tool?

-GitHub's web UI has a limitation: users with **write access** cannot edit environment variables and secrets through the web interface - only users with **admin access** have this capability.
-However, users with write access can manage these variables and secrets using the GitHub API.
-This tool bridges that gap by providing a user-friendly web interface that works with the GitHub API, allowing users with write permissions to manage environment variables and secrets without requiring admin access.
+GitHub's web UI restricts environment variables/secrets editing to admin users only, even though users with write access can manage them via GitHub API.
+This tool provides a web interface that works with the GitHub API, allowing write-access users to manage environment variables and secrets without requiring admin permissions.

 ## Features